sumwale/ybox/README.md

 from way bigger software repositories, and with applications configured the way they are supposed to be in the original Linux distribution (which is only Arch Linux for now).
 The big difference being that these are just containers where you can open a shell (using `ybox-cmd`) and learn/play as required, or micro-configure stuff.
-You will not notice much difference from a full Linux installation in a shell apart from missing few things like systemd.
+The shell will behave quite like a full Linux installation apart from missing system-level stuff like systemd.

 ## Installation